-Note: At the completion of the program, students apply for an Initial School Specialist license

-(school counseling), and have two years before they need to apply for a Professional School Specialist license.
-Those who have followed the Direct Entry path (without a professional teaching license) need to complete two semesters of university supervision.
-MNU offers this supervision experience.
+Note: At the completion of the program, students apply for an Initial School Specialist license (school counseling), and have two years before they need to apply for a Professional School Specialist license.

 MARRIAGE, COUPLE AND FAMILY COUNSELING SPECIALTY

 Students preparing to work as marriage, couple, and family counselors are expected to possess the knowledge, skills, and practices necessary to address a wide variety of issues in the context of relationships and families.